Francis George: Archbishop of Chicago

-On April 8, 1997, Pope John Paul II appointed George as the eighth archbishop of Chicago, filling the vacancy left by the death of Cardinal Joseph Bernardin on November 14, 1996.
+On April 8, 1997, John Paul II appointed George as the eighth archbishop of Chicago, filling the vacancy left by the death of Cardinal Joseph Bernardin on November 14, 1996.
 George was the first native Chicagoan to become archbishop there.
 On May 7, 1997, Apostolic Pro-Nuncio Agostino Cacciavillan installed George as archbishop of Chicago in Holy Name Cathedral in Chicago.

-On January 18, 1998, Pope John Paul II announced George's elevation to the College of Cardinals with the title of cardinal-priest of San Bartolomeo all'Isola, which occurred at the consistory at the Vatican on February 21.
+On January 18, 1998, John Paul II announced George's elevation to the College of Cardinals with the title of cardinal-priest of Basilica of San Bartolomeo all'Isola in Rome.
+His elevation occurred at the consistory at the Vatican on February 21.